-A numerical study employing axisymmetric and threespectral-element dimensional computations has investigated the pressure-driven flow past an array of equi-spaced spheres positioned axisymmetrically in a circular tube.
-For a fixed diameter and spacing ratio, SR = 1.0 and DR = 0.6, critical Reynolds numbers at which the zero-net-flow and zero-net-drag conditions occurred were found to be $Re \approx 111.5$ and $Re \approx 26.5$ , respectively.
+A numerical study employing axisymmetric and threedimensional spectral-element computations has investigated the pressure-driven flow past an array of equi-spaced spheres positioned axisymmetrically in a circular tube.
+For a fixed diameter and spacing ratio, Reynolds numbers at which the zero-net-flow and zeronet-drag conditions occurred were established.
 In addition, linear collapses to the relative flow rate data and the product of axial force on each sphere and Reynolds number were established when plotted against the product of Reynolds number and axial pressure gradient.
-Strong linearity was found at Re dP/dz < 1500for $Q{\rm rel}$ , and up to $Re \, dP/dz \approx 12000$ for $Re \, F_D$ .

 Contour plots of vorticity were shown to demonstrate that changes in diameter ratio dramatically altered the flow surrounding the sphere, whereas for changes in the sphere spacing, the effect was barely noticeable.
 Finally, a threedimensional iso-surface plot of non-axisymmetric streamwise vortical structures in the flow local to a single repeating tube unit was shown to verify that the axisymmetric solution transitioned to a steady nonaxisymmetric flow prior to undergoing an unsteady bifurcation of the axisymmetric flow.
-Importantly, nonaxisymmetry developed at a Reynolds number far in excess of the Reynolds numbers experienced by particles free to migrate along the centreline, based on the zero-netdrag condition identified in this study.